Benjamin Franklin Keith: Gaiety Museum

+Vaudeville

+In 1886, Keith and Batcheller obtained a lease on Boston's Bijou Theatre.
+The following year, Keith took sole proprietorship of the theater and began running a continuous show.
+He quickly expanded his theater business, acquiring the Providence Museum in 1887 (Providence, Rhode Island), Low's Opera House (Providence) in 1888, the Bijou (Philadelphia) in 1888, and Union Square Theatre (New York City) in 1893.
+In 1894, he opened Keith's Theatre in Boston.
+In 1900, he purchased the Princess Theatre in London.
+In 1906, Keith merged his New York and New Jersey theatres with Frederick Freeman Proctor, but dissolved the partnership five years later.

+On February 11, 1907, Keith and Proctor formed the United Booking Office of America with New York theater owners Percy G. Williams and Oscar Hammerstein.
+The two sides maintained ownership of their respective theaters and agreed not to compete with each other.
+In 1909, Keith, Proctor, Williams, and Hammerstein formed the United Theatres Securities Co. with fellow theater owners Harry Davis of Pittsburgh, Michael Shea of Toronto, P. B. Chase of Washington, D.C., James H. Moore of Rochester, New York, and James C. Duffield and James Dyment of Canada.
+This gave the United Booking Office control over 100 theaters.
+In 1911, the United Booking Office reached and agreement with Martin Beck, which gave the United Booking Office control of vaudeville theaters in the east and Beck's Orpheum Circuit control of the west.
+In 1912, Keith purchased Williams's eight New York City theaters (Bronx, Greenpoint, Gotham, Crescent, Bushwick, Colonial, Orpheum, and Alhambra).

 Moving pictures

-Albee and Keith opened the Union Square Theatre in New York City, and it was the site of the first American exhibition of the Lumière Cinématographe.
+Albee and Keith operated the Union Square Theatre in New York City, and it was the site of the first American exhibition of the Lumière Cinématographe.
 They had obtained the exclusive American rights to the Lumière apparatus and their film output, and the first showing was on June 29, 1896.
 They then opened theatres in Philadelphia, and Boston, and then smaller theatres in the East and Midwest of the United States, buying out rival smaller chains.
 They signed a contract with Biograph Studios in 1896 which lasted until July 1905 when they switched to Edison Studios as their supplier of motion pictures.
-Keith and Albee merged their theatre circuit with Frederick Freeman Proctor in June 1906.

-Death
+Later life

-Keith withdrew from business in 1909 and married for a second time on October 29, 1913, to Ethel Bird Chase (1887-1971).
+Keith withdrew from business in 1909 and married for a second time on October 29, 1913, to Ethel Bird Chase (1887–1971).
 She was 26 years old and Keith was 67.
-Her father was P. B. Chase.
+Her father was P. B. Chase, owner of Chase's Theater in Washington, D.C.

 Keith died at the Breakers Hotel in Palm Beach, Florida in 1914.
-After his son, Andrew Keith, died in 1918, control of the company went to Albee.
+After his son, A. Paul Keith, died in 1918, control of the company went to Albee.